simthaku/Pizza-Sales-SQL-Analysis-Project/README.md

 # 🍕 Pizza Sales SQL Analysis
 ## 📘 Project Overview

-This project focuses on analyzing pizza sales data using SQL to extract meaningful business insights.

-The objective is to understand customer behavior, revenue trends, and product performance by solving real-world business questions using SQL.
+This project focuses on analyzing pizza sales data using SQL to extract meaningful business insights.The objective is to understand customer behavior, revenue trends, and product performance by solving real-world business questions using SQL.

----

 ## 📂 Project Workflow